subhajit-abinbev/git-advanced-session/README.md

 3. Modify the .gitignore file (Will be shared over chat)
 4. Remove the cache (git rm --cached <file>)
 5. Modify the .env file and check status again.
 (Will be shared over chat)
-6. Push all the changes to your branch

 ###########################################################################################################